-FurtherWe recommend the Office of the Attorney General Child Support Enforcement Division and the Department of Administration Accounting Management:1Determine whether resources should be allotted to conduct reconciliation
+We recommend the Office of the Attorney General Child Support Enforcement Division and the Department of Administration Accounting Management:

-1. Determine whether resources should be allotted to conduct reconciliation of prior year differences or agree on an appropriate amount to be writtenoff as of September 2006, given that the child support bank account, undistributed collections liability account, and SDU's APASI system liability balances have not been reconciled.
+Determine whether resources should be allotted to conduct reconciliation of prior year differences or agree on an appropriate amount to be writtenoff as of September 2006, given that the child support bank account, undistributed collections liability account, and SDU's APASI system liability balances have not been reconciled.
 With a new agreed upon balance, both entities would be able to reconcile regularly.